Skip to main content

 An image depicting the final network mapping.
 14 concentric circles with lines running between them.

-The project has been split into different sections for discussion of the data collection, approach, analysis, interesting results, and more:
+The project has been split into different sections for discussion of the data collection, approach, analysis, interesting results, and more - see the contents on the left to jump to a section.

 In general, communities form around common interests and bring people together.
-Online communities can take many shapes and forms in today's interconnected work.
+Online communities can take many shapes and forms in today's interconnected world.
 More specifically, communities may allow people to interact in social groups, and contribute to shared experiences.

 Developer communities are no different; groups of likeminded individuals come together to learn, ask, debug, and build programs and code for a variety of purposes, using a variety of languages.
 These communities exist on sites such as Reddit, StackOverflow, and Google Groups (to name a few).
 Developer and programming communities can have a more macro approach (focusing on what good programming looks like, accessibility, and security across programming concepts in general), or a micro approach (usually focused on a specific language).
 In these micro communities are interesting nuances: